 Good quality film is widely available for purchase as well as batteries (normal, alkaline and lithium).
 Electricity to recharge video cameras etc is available at the hotel.

 We have put together a suggested packing list for your trip.
-This should be used as a guideline as requirements may very according to your programme and preferences.
+This should be used as a guideline as requirements may vary according to your programme and preferences.

 • Riding Helmet - we strongly recommend that you wear a properly fitted riding helmet of the current standard which is PAS015 or BSEN1384.
 Helmets are available at the stables if you do not have your own